jaxon-php/jaxon-website/pages/03.docs/02.requests/02.javascript/docs.en.md

 <button onclick="JaxonHelloWorld.sayHello(jaxon.$('DemoDiv').innerHTML)">Click Me</button>
 ````

-The [Request Factory](/docs/requests/factory) provides functions to generate the above javascript calls from PHP.
+The [Request Factory](/docs/requests/factory) provides functions to generate the above javascript calls as well as their parameters from PHP.